Building for the Future: the building design will be an exemplar for student and academic accommodation.

 "The College continues to see successes in both access and academic performance, with an increasingly diverse student base being attracted to Mansfield.
 Ensuring we have improved facilities across the College is ever more important."
 Allan Dodd, Bursar

-The impact that Love Lane will have on Mansfield students will be significant with the opportunity for all undergraduates in their first three years, should they wish, to be housed on the main College site.
+The impact that Hands Building (formerly known as Love Lane) will have on Mansfield students will be significant with the opportunity for all undergraduates in their first three years, should they wish, to be housed on the main College site.
 In addition, it will help sustain Mansfield going forward.
 The improved accommodation and facilities will also enhance the College’s appeal as a conference venue and a steady state income of £500,000 per annum has been projected.
 Any funds generated will be reinvested into College – benefiting Mansfield’s environment, its teaching and its student support and access.

 "Renting privately in Oxford is hugely expensive and having to live out during my second year weighed heavily on my mind when applying to Mansfield College.
 For this reason, the building will be a huge asset to Mansfield, especially considering the College’s commitment to creating a diverse community of students from a wide variety of economic backgrounds."
 Jehanara, Jurisprudence